DC Optimal Power Flow

 Subsequently, the updated set of active power capability constraints can be examined as follows:

-It is important to note that by bringing back Generator 2 into service, it will also have an impact on the balance constraint, which will once again be influenced by the generator's output.
+It is important to note that bringing back Generator 2 into service will also have an impact on the balance constraint, which will once again be influenced by the generator's output.

 Active Power Piecewise Constraints